AdHominem/Learning-Resources/README.md

 These are some general CTF related topics plus some good resouces for learning.
 Note that CTFs can go from trivially easy to extremely demanding.
+There is no priority since the categories are mostly separated.
+You can be an expert at web exploitation but fail miserably at crypto.
+There are some synergistic advantages due to improved lateral thinking tho.
+But inside of the categories, the topics are ordered roughly by relevance so you could work through them top-down.

 ## General

 - Reading and understanding Python code

 ## Web Exploitation
+- Web Parameter Tampering
+- Creating and setting cookies manually (Browser extensions)
 - XML
 - SQL
 - SQL Injection
-- Web Parameter Tampering
-- Creating and setting cookies manually (Browser extensions)

 [SQL Fiddle](http://sqlfiddle.com/)